schatzsr/CS6065-Python-File-Sharing-using-RPyC/README.md

 Python File Share is a command line file sharing application.
 You may work from a server via ip or use a localhost.

+Move client.py and server.py to a directory and create a folder that will hold your files being shared and a folder that will contain your downloaded files.

-To run the server move server.py
+To run the server navigate to the correct diretory and run.

-To run the client move client.py to a directory.
-Now add two folders to this directory, one will contain the files you wish to share, the other will be the location for the server to write files to.

-Navigate to the directory containing your python file.
-If you are running an instance of the server on your local host execute as follows. client.py If you have an ip for another machine running a server instance execute as follows. client.py
+######server.py

+To run the client navigate to the correct diretory and run.

+######client.py shareFolderDirectory downloadFolderDirectory optionIP

+If the ip is blank the client will default to using localhost.

 After successfully connecting to a server you may use the following commands.